Charbel199/SESS-GAN/README.md

 ## Next Steps

-- Implement policy gradient to improve the fault-revealing power of the environment generator
+- Implement a genetic evolution algiorithm to improve the fault-revealing power of the environment generator
 - Implement the option of having more than a single input
 - Add quantitative evaluation metrics
-- Implement robot control softwares in python (Currently only implemented in Unity)
+- Implement robot control softwares in python (Currently only implemented in Unity), or use headless unity